 Although e-NPS surveys do not exactly tell you why your detractors don’t recommend your organization for work, you at least get a snapshot of the health of your organization.

-Now here comes the real deal which is, measuring your employee engagement using people analytics software.
+Now here comes the real deal, which is how to measure your employee engagement using people analytics software.

-Let’s assume you are an organization of almost 500+ employees, and you launch a survey using a regular survey tool.
-Now after you get the survey data, you will realize how painful it is to calculate the engagement score using mere spreadsheets.
+Let’s assume you are an organization of almost 500+ employees and launch a survey using a regular survey tool.
+Now after you get the survey data, you will realize how painful it is to calculate and measure the engagement score using mere spreadsheets.

-This is where a people analytics tool steps in and saves the day for you.
+This is where a people analytics tool steps in, automates the process and saves the day for you.

-Let us take CultureMonkey for a reference here, and see how a people analytics platform can efficiently help you with number crunching.
+Let us take CultureMonkey for reference here, and see how a people analytics platform can efficiently help you with number crunching and measuring engagement.

 CultureMonkey’s employee engagement platform helps you send engagement surveys and gathers feedback from your employees.

-Once the feedback is collected, our feedback app analyses each response received using AI/ML algorithms and matches it with the 15 employee engagement drivers that we discussed earlier, and populates the engagement score for those drivers respectively.
+Once the employee feedback is collected, our feedback app analyses each response received using AI/ML algorithms, matches it with the 15 key workplace engagement drivers we discussed earlier, and populates and measures the engagement score for those drivers.

-The average of all engagement driver scores gives you the employee engagement score of your organization.
+The average of all engagement driver scores gives you the engagement score of your organization.

-With that being said, it is not only an HR leader’s job to measure and sustain employee engagement but a manager’s job too.
+With that being said, it is not only an HR leader’s job to measure and improve employee engagement but a manager’s job too.

-That’s why CultureMonkey’s engagement platform has dedicated manager dashboards that let managers keep a tab on their individual team’s engagement levels and also monitor their strengths and weaknesses when it comes to managing the engagement of their employees.
+That’s why CultureMonkey’s engagement platform has dedicated manager dashboards that let managers keep a tab on their individual team’s engagement levels and monitor their strengths and weaknesses in managing and measuring engagement.